Young Men Society: Early life and formation

 Young Men Society were formed in 2009 at a hip hop dance class.
 One of their friends came up with the group's name and initially they thought it sounded "corny", however the name eventually grew on them and they have since loved it.
 Josh Fonmoa was born and raised in Sydney, while Andi Tahta originally came from Jakarta, Indonesia, and Nathan Tamati from England.
 At the age of 10, Tahta and his family relocated to Australia "in search of a better life".
 Tamati decided to take a break from college and moved to Australia in 2005 to live with his brother Damon.
 All members worked together in retail and as dance teachers.

 2011: The X Factor Australia

 Young Men Society successfully auditioned for the third season of The X Factor Australia in 2011, singing Mike Posner's "Cooler Than Me".
 They eventually progressed through to the live shows and were mentored by Ronan Keating.
-Young Men Society were eliminated from the competition on 18 October 2011.
+They were in the bottom two in week three with Jacqui Newland but were saved by the judges.
+However, voting statistics revealed that Newland received more votes than Young Men Society, which meant that if the result went to deadlock, Young Men Society would have been eliminated.
+In the fifth week, Young Men Society were eliminated from the competition on 18 October 2011.

 Young Men Society performed the following songs on The X Factor: